-The study reported that a person’s chances of becoming obese increased by 57 percent if he or she had a friend who became obese in a given time period.
-Among pairs of adult siblings, if one sibling became obese, the chance that the other would become obese increased by 40 percent.
+The study reported that a person’s chances of becoming affected by obesity increased by 57 percent if he or she had a friend who became affected by obesity in a given time period.
+Among pairs of adult siblings, if one sibling became affected by obesity, the chance that the other would become affected by obesity increased by 40 percent.
 Persons of the same sex had relatively greater influence on each other than those of the opposite sex.

 Obesity appears to spread through social and familial ties.
-Having obese social contacts might change a person’s tolerance for being obese or might influence his or her adoption of specific behaviors (e.g., smoking, eating, and exercising).
+Having social contacts with obesity might change a person’s tolerance for being affected by obesity or might influence his or her adoption of specific behaviors (e.g., smoking, eating, and exercising).
 So, the study shows us that for all of us, college students included, the environmental factors, food and movement behaviors, friend choice and family members can all have an effect on weight gain.

 Research suggests that rather than recruiting friends to help with weight-loss, it may be a better strategy to recruit friends of friends who help establish contacts to members of other networks so that the cycle is broken.
-The researchers reported that their simulations show many traditional weight management plans fail because they only target overweight and obese people without consideration for their surrounding groups and wider social network.
+The researchers reported that their simulations show many traditional weight management plans fail because they only target people with excess weight or obesity without consideration for their surrounding groups and wider social network.